Listing & managing add-ons

 Here's how to add your listing to the Marketplace:

-Atlassian reviews & approves new add-on listings before they appear on the Marketplace, but new versions don't require approval.
+Atlassian reviews and approves new add-on listings before they appear on the Marketplace, but new versions don't require approval.

 How do I make sure my add-on gets approved?